Interested in buying or using a drone sprayer?

 - Humans (Backpack sprayer)

 Each of these platforms has pros and cons that need to be weighed against the benefits of the drone sprayer.
-For the discussions below, I’m assuming someone would be purchasing something like the HSE or DJI drone sprayers.

 1. Manned Aircraft (Airplanes & Helicopters) vs. Drone Sprayers